 Understanding Covalent Bonds

 Covalent bonds can be single, double, or triple, depending on the number of electron pairs shared between the atoms.
-A single bond involves one pair of electrons, a double bond involves two pairs, and a triple bond involves three pairs.
+Also, a single bond involves one pair of electrons, a double bond involves two pairs, and a triple bond involves three pairs.
 As the number of shared electron pairs increases, the bond becomes shorter and stronger, as there's more electron density holding the atoms together.

 Understanding Ionic Bonds